Contact Us for a Free Consultation (213) 542-0979

 You have to have the malice of forethought for murder.
 So, how do you get that when somebody sets out for their night in a DUI, they don't plan on killing anybody?

 Even moments before they kill somebody, they didn't plan on doing it.
-The problem is, they've set something up where the law and the prosecutors can use the concept of implied malice.
+The problem is that they've set something up where the law and the prosecutors can use the concept of implied malice.

 DUI Murder Defense Lawyer in California

 So, we're going to imply the malice and say, look, you should have known that you were probably going to be drinking when you set out.
-You should have made the proper arrangements.
+It would be best if you had made the proper arrangements.

 You don't drink a bunch of alcohol and get yourself into an intoxicated state and then try to make decisions about whether you're going to drive because when you do that, people die.